mmaxs/uvcc/doc/src/Introduction.md

 \page p__example_lxjs2012 lxjs2012-demo

-The example used by Bert Belder at [LXJS 2012](http://www.youtube.com/watch?v=nGn60vDSxQ4) to introduce the libuv basics.
+The example used by Bert Belder at LXJS 2012 to introduce the libuv basics.
+\sa Video at _youtube.com_: [LXJS 2012 - Bert Belder - libuv](http://www.youtube.com/watch?v=nGn60vDSxQ4).

 The original code is slightly modified to work with recent libuv version > 0.10.

-\verbatim /example/lxjs2012-demo.c \endverbatim
+\verbatim /example/lxjs2012-demo-uv.c \endverbatim
-\includelineno lxjs2012-demo.c
+\includelineno lxjs2012-demo-uv.c

 Here is the very same program being rewritten using uvcc.
 One can find that the code becomes more compact and has far less